Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Introduction

 \begin{sloppypar} Our work contributes to a growing body of literature investigating techniques for improving methods for solving a sequence of closely related instances of an optimization problem.
 The surveys \cite{bengio2021machine} and \cite{deza2023machine} provide an overview of recent research investigating the use of machine learning (ML) to learn better methods for solving instances from a family of related instances.
-In stochastic programming, the authors in \cite{jia2021benders} train a support vector machines for the binary classification of the usefulness of a Benders cut and observe that their model allows for a reduction in the total solving time for a variety of two-stage stochastic programming instances. \cite{dumouchelle2022neur2sp} propose to approximate the second-stage solution value with a feed-forward neural network.
+In stochastic programming, the authors in \cite{jia2021benders} train a support vector machines for the binary classification of the usefulness of a Benders cut and observe that their model allows for a reduction in the total solving time for a variety of two-stage stochastic programming instances.
+In \cite{dumouchelle2022neur2sp}, the authors propose to approximate the second-stage solution value with a feed-forward neural network.
 Recent work by \cite{larsen2023fast} also leverages ML to estimate the scenario subproblem optimal values.
 In \cite{mitrai2023learning}, the authors develop an ML approach to accelerate generalized Benders decomposition by estimating the optimal number of cuts that should be added to the main problem in the first iteration.
 There has also been work on using ML to quickly compute primal solutions for stochastic programs \cite{bengio2020learning,nair2018learning}.
 ML-enhanced Benders decomposition has been used to accelerate solution times across various domains, including power systems \cite{BOROZAN2024110985}, wireless resource allocation \cite{lee2020accelerating}, network design problems \cite{chan2023machine}, model predictive control \cite{mitrai2024computationally}, among others.
 These studies generally begin by solving optimization problems offline to collect data, followed by training an ML model to find algorithm parameters that speed up future solves.
-We investigate techniques for accelerating the solution of a fixed number of problem replications, and hence our setting differs from this work in that we do not assume we have an opportunity for doing computations offline on a prior family of instances to gather information that can be used online when solving a new instance. \end{sloppypar}
+Our setting is fundamentally different.
+We solve a sequence of SAA replications of the same stochastic program to obtain statistical estimates (e.g., for confidence intervals).
+We do not assume we have solved any related instances prior to beginning the solution of these SAA replications, and hence there is no opportunity to train an ML model based on previous instance data to aid in solving these replications.
+Instead, information must be gathered and reused on the fly as each replication is solved sequentially. \end{sloppypar}

 This paper is organized as follows: In Section \ref{sec:Benders}, we review the Benders decomposition method, for both two-stage stochastic linear and integer programs.
 In Section \ref{sec:techniques}, we present our methods for accelerating Benders decomposition by reusing information from the solution of previous replications.
 In Section \ref{sec:Computational study}, we present our results from computational experiments.